-In contrast, UDP just sends the packets, which means that it has much lower bandwidth overhead and latency.
-With UDP, packets may take different paths between sender and receiver and, as a result, some packets may be lost or received out of order.
+In contrast, UDP is considered a connectionless protocol because it doesn't require a virtual circuit to be established before any data transfer occurs.
+The communication protocol just sends the packets, which means that it has much lower bandwidth overhead and latency.
+With UDP, packets may take different paths between sender and receiver, and as a result, some packets may be lost or received out of order.

-The user datagram protocol has attributes that make it advantageous for use with applications that can tolerate lost data.
+User Datagram Protocol has attributes that make it beneficial for use with applications that can tolerate lost data.
+For example:

 - It allows packets to be dropped and received in a different order than they were transmitted, making it suitable for real-time applications where latency might be a concern.

-- It can be used for transaction-based protocols, such as DNS or Network Time Protocol.
+- It can be used for transaction-based protocols, such as DNS or Network Time Protocol (NTP).

 - It can be used where a large number of clients are connected and where real-time error correction isn't necessary, such as gaming, voice or video conferencing, and streaming media.